Grant Guidelines for the Innovative Libraries in Developing Countries Program

 Proposals are welcome for single-year grants in amounts between US$5,000 to US$50,000.
 Proposals will be accepted for multi-year programs (up to three years) for a total of $100,000.

-Please note that in 2013, the Foundation uses a two step application process to streamline the submission and review process.
-First round applications will be accepted through June 24th through the Foundation’s online application system.
-In early July shortlisted candidates will be announced and invited to submit a full proposal by September 3rd.
-Grant recipients will be announced in December 2013.
+Please note that the Foundation uses a two step application process to streamline the submission and review process.
+First round applications will be accepted through June 17th through the Foundation’s online application system.
+In early July, shortlisted candidates will be announced and invited to submit a full proposal by September 3rd.
+Grant recipients will be announced in December 2014.

-Preliminary, Round 1 submissions should be focused and well-defined, and address the following elements through the online application.
+Preliminary, Round 1 submissions should be focused and well-defined, and address the following elements:

-Shortlisted applicants invited to submit a full proposal will be notified in early July and asked to submit full proposals.
+Applicants invited to submit a full proposal will be notified in July and asked to expand their proposals by September 3nd.
 Proposals should demonstrate the following elements:

 - Innovation: How will the program introduce new ideas, capabilities and/or capacity for the institution or country.
 How the program would serve as a model for others.